Legal Guidance on the SEC’s Cryptocurrency and ICO/STO Regulations

 Another key component of this approach is flexibility.
 By choosing different legal entities for each phase based on the most pressing legal needs at that stage, you may be able to dramatically reduce your legal burden.
 You may also be better positioned to establish operations in multiple countries with easier access to banking, financial services, and tax optimization.

-By retaining top-notch legal counsel, like the team of attorneys at IBL, the sky is truly the limit for your ICO fund.
-These are the kinds of innovative yet elegant solutions that the team of legal professionals at the IBL takes immense pride in delivering for our clients.
+By retaining top-notch legal counsel, like the law firms who regularly work with IBC’s clients, the sky is truly the limit for your ICO fund.
+These are the kinds of innovative yet elegant solutions that the team of legal professionals in IBC’s network takes immense pride in delivering for our clients.